On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Introduction

 \section{Introduction}

-Whenever a group of multiple agents aims at reaching a joint decision in a fair and principled way, they need to aggregate their individual preferences using a social choice function (SCF).
-SCFs are traditionally studied by economists and mathematicians, but have also come under increasing scrutiny from computer scientists who are interested in their computational properties or want to utilize them in computational multiagent systems \citep[see, e.g.,][]{BCE+14a,Endr17a}.
+Whenever a group of agents aims at reaching a joint decision in a fair and principled way, they need to aggregate their individual preferences using a social choice function (SCF).
+SCFs are traditionally studied by economists and mathematicians, but have also come under increasing scrutiny from computer scientists who are interested in their computational properties or want to utilize them in computational multiagent systems \shortcite<see, e.g.,>{BCE+14a,Endr17a}.

 An important phenomenon in social choice is that agents misrepresent their preferences in order to obtain a more preferred outcome.
-An SCF that is immune to strategic misrepresentation of preferences is called strategyproof. \citet{Gibb73a} and \citet{Satt75a} have shown that only extremely restricted single-valued SCFs are strategyproof: either the range of the SCF is restricted to only two outcomes or the SCF always returns the most preferred alternative of the same voter.
-Perhaps the most controversial assumption of the Gibbard-Satterthwaite theorem is that the SCF must always return a single alternative \citep[see, e.g.,][]{Gard76a,Kell77a,Barb77a,DuSc00a,Nehr00a,BDS01a,ChZh02a,Tayl05a}.
+An SCF that is immune to strategic misrepresentation of preferences is called strategyproof. \shortciteA{Gibb73a} and \shortciteA{Satt75a} have shown that only extremely restrictive single-valued SCFs are strategyproof: either the range of the SCF is restricted to only two outcomes or the SCF always returns the most preferred alternative of the same voter.
+Perhaps the most controversial assumption of the Gibbard-Satterthwaite theorem is that the SCF must always return a single alternative \shortcite<see, e.g.,>{Gard76a,Kell77a,Barb77a,DuSc00a,Nehr00a,BDS01a,ChZh02a,Tayl05a}.
 This assumption is at variance with elementary fairness conditions such as anonymity and neutrality.
 For instance, consider an election with two alternatives and two voters such that each alternative is favored by a different voter.
 Clearly, both alternatives are equally acceptable, but single-valuedness forces us to pick a single alternative based on the preferences only.